 - have industry association after becoming a life coach

 For social media, choose one- possibly two, but only two platforms to show up on.
 Instagram and Facebook are the most popular, but if you want to be coaching on video in little segments at a time, maybe TikTok is for you.
-There are some AMAZING tips on how to stand out online here.
+Here are some AMAZING tips on how to stand out on social media.

 Set up your community by showing up every day.
 This is the place you will mention (in small doses) your accredited courses you took, your coaching certification, and your goals about life coaching.

 Your audience wants to know you, but make sure you remember that messaging & what audience it is that YOU are talking to specifically.
 Otherwise, it may take your community longer than usual to find you.

 Ahhhhh… pricing.
 Some life coaches think this to be a taboo subject.
 But a life coaching practice has to set prices.

 Dharma Coaching Institute teaches its life coach certification trainees to work backwards.